 03 A Letter From the President 34 Other Historical Bits and Pieces 04 From the Office of the Govenor 38 Toledo, Michigan?
-05 History of the MRS 39 Michigan Radiological Society: Proving Ground and "Proved" Ground for Professional Editing 06 Past President's 43 Influential Women of the MRS 11 The Original "Fab Five" of Michigan 45 Other Interesting and Noteworthy Past Presidents 22 Preston M. Hickey, MD Lectures 53 Evolution of the MRS Logo 26 Gold Medal Award 54 Fellow of the American College of Radiology Centennial Gala & Conference $\mathbf{30}$ Generations: All in the Family A Letter From the President
+05 History of the MRS 39 Michigan Radiological Society: Proving Ground and "Proved" Ground for Professional Editing 06 Past President's 43 Influential Women of the MRS 11 The Original "Fab Five" of Michigan 45 Other Interesting and Noteworthy Past Presidents 22 Preston M. Hickey, MD Lectures 53 Evolution of the MRS Logo 26 Gold Medal Award 54 Fellow of the American College of Radiology 30 Generations: All in the Family 57 Centennial Gala & Conference A Letter From the President

 Ralph Lieto, MS, FACR The Michigan Radiological Society (MRS) has reached a most memorable milestone!!
-100years!
+100 years!!
 Few radiological societies can make such a Centennial boast.
 Our existence covers the span of organized medical roentgenology since film radiography became a part of the practice of medicine.
-When Dr. Preston Hickey and our founders began MRS, I am sure they could not have imagined the progress from radiography on glass plates to interventional fluoroscopy, nuclear medicine PET imaging, CT, MRI, and stereotactic radiation therapy to mention just a few.
-The Centennial Committee members and our Executive Director, Shannon Sage, have worked very hard over the past year, especially considering the pandemic circumstances, to provide a quality Centennial Gala and Conference and memorial book.
-As he vignettes, pictures, lists, and stories in our memorial book, one gets an historical perspective of radiology in Michigan.
-You will see that MRS members have and continue to make significant contributions to the education, science, and service to radiology not only in Michigan but outside its borders.
-As members of MRS and the American College of Radiology, we have a very proud and productive tradition.
+When Dr. Preston Hickey and our founders began the MRS in 1921, I am sure they could not have imagined the progress from radiography on glass plates to interventional fluoroscopy, nuclear medicine PET imaging, CT, MRI, and stereotactic radiation therapy to mention just a few.
+The Centennial Committee members and our Executive Director, Shannon Sage, have worked very hard over the past year, especially considering the pandemic circumstances, to provide a quality Centennial Gala, Conference, and MRS memorial book.
+As one looks over the vignettes, pictures, lists, and stories in our memorial book, one gets a historical perspective of Radiology in Michigan.
+You will see that MRS members have and continue to make significant contributions to the education, science, and service to Radiology not only in Michigan but outside its borders.
+As members of MRS and the American College of Radiology (ACR), we have a very proud and productive tradition.
 MRS has been progressive and inclusive in its operations as demonstrated in electing the first medical physicist (yours truly) for president, an occurrence that has been achieved in only a handful of ACR chapters.
-The work of our predecessors in the past 100 years has provided a strong foundation into the future for us to continue our accomplishments in offering beneficial service and education to our members and patients.
-Our Centennial is just an historical marker in the ongoing legacy as a dynamic and dedicated radiological society.
+The work of our predecessors over the past 100 years has provided a strong foundation of accomplishments for us to continue offering beneficial services and education to our members and patients far into the future.
+Our Centennial is just a historical marker in the ongoing legacy as a dynamic and dedicated Radiological society.
 Seriously consider participating in MRS committees and activities.
-It is only through active and constructive participation by our members that we can continue to be an asset to our members and contribute to quality patient care for the next 100 years!.
+It is only through active and constructive participation by our members that we can continue to be an asset to our members and contribute to quality patient care for the next 100 years!
 I hope you enjoy this book and the upcoming MRS Centennial "year".
-Warmest regards, Ralph P. Lieto, MS FAAPM FACR President, Michigan Radiological Society From the Office of the Govenor
+Warmest regards, Ralph P. Lieto, MS, FAAPM, FACR President, Michigan Radiological Society Chair, Centennial Gala & Conference Planning Committee From the Office of the Govenor